Everything you need to know to take advantage of the Arizona Charitable Tax Credit, updated for the 2022 tax year

 Deadlines and key dates for the Arizona Charitable Tax Credit

 The state of Arizona, however, does require donations from different calendar years to be listed separately on Arizona Form 321 and Arizona Form 352.
-For the 2021 tax year, cash contributions that were made between January 1, 2021, and December 31, 2021, are required to be listed on Part 1, section A of both Arizona Form 321 (for QCO gifts) and Arizona Form 352 (for QFCO gifts).
-Cash contributions that were made between January 1, 2023, and April 17, 2023, are required to be listed on Part 1, section B of both Arizona Form 321 (for QCO gifts) and Arizona Form 352 (for QFCO gifts).
+For the 2024 tax year, cash contributions that were made between January 1, 2024, and December 31, 2024, are required to be listed on Part 1, section A of both Arizona Form 321 (for QCO gifts) and Arizona Form 352 (for QFCO gifts).
+Cash contributions that were made between January 1, 2025, and April 15, 2025, are required to be listed on Part 1, section B of both Arizona Form 321 (for QCO gifts) and Arizona Form 352 (for QFCO gifts).

 The IRS deadline for federal credits and deductions differs from state deadlines

 IRS deadlines are different from Arizona’s state deadlines, however.
-The IRS specifies that, in order for contributions to be deductible on federal tax returns, contributions must be made “by the end of your tax year.”
+The IRS specifies that, in order for contributions to be deductible on federal tax returns, contributions must be made “before the close of your tax year.”
 Keep this in mind when planning your charitable contributions and estimating your state and federal tax credits and deductions, and be sure to consult with your tax advisor regarding the optimal timing of your charitable gifts.

 Additional Arizona state tax credits you need to know about